Carreau/ipython-wiki/Dev:-Javascript-Events.md

 ##### kernel_started.Kernel

-The kernel has been successfully started or restarted through `/api/kernels` (triggers "kernel_started.Kernel").
+The kernel has been successfully started or restarted through `/api/kernels`.

 ##### kernel_started.Session

-The kernel has been successfully started through `/api/sessions` (triggers "kernel_started.Session").
+The kernel has been successfully started through `/api/sessions`.

 #### connected.Kernel